xpack/xpm-js/README.md

 ### macOS specifics

-On macOS, the central repository is located in `~/Library/xPacks`.
+On macOS, the central xPack repository is located in `~/Library/xPacks`.
 By default, `~/Library` is hidden and does not show in folder selections.

 To make it visible, use: